pegasus-isi/pegasus/doc/sphinx/user-guide/data-transfers.rst

    Condor Pool Without a Shared Filesystem

-The data flow is as follows in this case
+The data flow is as follows in this case:

-1. Stagein Job executes on the submit host to stage in input data from Input Sites ( 1---n) to a workflow specific execution directory on the submit host
+1. Stagein Job executes on the submit host to stage in input data from Input Sites (1---n) to a workflow specific execution directory on the submit host.

 2. Compute Job starts on a worker node in a local execution directory.
    Before the compute job starts, Condor transfers the input data for